Movie Theater Business Model | How Do Movie Theaters Make Money

 Outright sale/purchase

 As the name suggests, this is a contract of sale.
-The distributor buys the whole produced movie and all its rights.
+The distributor buys the whole movie produced and all its rights.
 So lawfully, the distributor is the owner of the project.
 He is free to choose whatever medium he wants to use for the distribution.
 All the profits or losses earned or incurred are solely owned by him.

 Commission Basis

 The commission is the typical model that many producers follow.
 They sort of hire a distributor to spread the movie.
-The distributor instead of his services asks for a fee or commission.
+The distributor, instead of his services, asks for a fee or commission.
 In this case, he does not share profits or losses, he is just entitled to the negotiated commission.
-Risk still is left with the producer.
-However the film performs, the distributor is entitled to his fee anyway.
+Risk is still left with the producer.
+However, the film performs, the distributor is entitled to his fee anyway.

 The Exhibitor